sudheerkodali/Arrays-Lists-DSA/README.md

 # Important points about Arrays & List

 # What are arrays and how they are stored
-* Arrays conatains 'INTERGERS' and every integer contains 4-BITS and initially stars with left side with 10 and 'ADD' 4-BITS to it for instancce [ 10, 10+4=14, 14+4=18 ] etc and information as given below
+* Arrays conatains 'INTERGERS' and every integer contains 4-BITS and initially stars with left side with 10 and 'ADD' 4-BITS to it, For instancce [ 10, 10+4=14, 14+4=18 ] etc and information as given below
 ![Arrays-list](./ArraysStored1/image1.png)

 # :